Gastroscopy in Singapore – How is it performed?

-A gastroscopy or oesophago-gastro-duodenoscopy (OGD) is a common procedure in Singapore that examine the upper gastrointestinal (GI) tract which includes the oesophagus, stomach, and upper part of the bowel using a medical instrument called a gastroscope or an endoscope.
+A gastroscopy or Oesophago-Gastro-Duodenoscopy (OGD) is a common procedure in Singapore that examines the upper gastrointestinal (GI) tract, which includes the oesophagus, stomach, and upper part of the bowel using a medical instrument called a gastroscope or an endoscope.
 This procedure helps in the diagnosis of medical conditions such as peptic ulcers and gastritis.

 How far into my digestive system does an OGD go?

-Your gastroenterologist may recommend a gastroscopy for diagnostic or therapeutic purposes.
+Your gastroenterologist may recommend that you carry out a gastroscopy in Singapore for diagnostic or therapeutic purposes.

-- Inspection of the upper gastrointestinal tract for benign or malignant lesions, diffuse mucosal changes and luminal obstruction.
+- The inspection of the upper gastrointestinal tract for benign or malignant lesions, diffuse mucosal changes and luminal obstruction.

 - Photography or video-recording of the organs.